YvetteWu002039154/CryptoCurrency/README.md

 - **Transaction Verification**: Validates transactions using cryptographic signatures
 - **Fee System**: Supports transaction fees for miners
 - **Mempool Management**: Handles pending transactions before they are included in blocks
+- **Double-Spend Prevention**: Checks for duplicate transactions in mempool using signatures

 ### 2. Mining System